 After 24-48 hours, you should feel some improvement.
 (Sometimes you can tell a difference after just one application.
-In some cases, symptoms temporarily get worse before they get better – so be sure to continue the treatment for at least the fill 48 hours.
+In some cases, symptoms may temporarily get worse before they get better – so be sure to continue the treatment for at least the full 48 hours.
 If you don’t see improvement by then, try a different antifungal cream.
 Just as certain antibiotics are effective against certain strains of bacteria, certain antifungal creams are effective against certain strains of yeast.
 Without culturing the yeast (which is very difficult to do) you don’t know exactly which strain you have, so if one medication doesn’t work, try another.

-- Another effective antifungal treatment that is inexpensive and available without a prescription is gentian violet.
+Another effective anti-fungal treatment that is inexpensive and available without a prescription is gentian violet.
 It can be used on your nipples and in the baby’s mouth or diaper area.
 Be sure to consult your health care provider before beginning treatment, because it is strong medicine and be dangerous if used improperly or too long.
 It is very messy (it looks like purple ink and stains anything it touches, including baby’s mouth and lips, and clothing or bedding).
-It usually comes in a one percent solution, which you may want to dilute down to a ½ percent solution, especially is using it in the baby’s mouth.
-Apply to nipples, baby’s mouth or diaper area once or twice daily for no more than three days.
+It usually comes in a one percent solution, which you may want to dilute down to a ½ percent solution, especially if using it in the baby’s mouth.
+Apply to nipples, baby’s mouth or diaper area once or twice daily for no more than 3 days.
 You may continue to use a topical ointment at the same time.
-Apply with a cotton swab, especially at bedtime when the baby is more likely to go for a longer stretch without nursing.
+Apply with a cotton swab, especially at bedtime when the baby is more likely to sleep for a longer stretch without nursing.
 Wear old clothing, since it does stain.
 If you get stains on clothing, try alcohol, bleach, or aerosol hairspray to remove them.
 Stains on the skin will usually fade in a few days.
 Applying a thin coating of lanolin to the baby’s lips may minimize staining on his face when gentian violet is applied to his mouth or your nipples.

 For a vaginal yeast infection, ask your doctor which medication he suggests.
 Non-prescription medications like Gyne-Lotramin and Monistat 7 are often effective, or your doctor may prescribe a medication like Terazol 7 (tercoconazole).
 Rinsing the vaginal area with a vinegar and water solution after using the toilet may be helpful.
 Expose the affected area to air as much as possible by wearing cotton (or no) panties and avoiding tight clothes like pantyhose and swimsuits.
 A single dose of Diflucan oral medication (fluconazole) is also often used to treat vaginal yeast infections.
 It is available by prescription.